 - Add an indemnity clause to your divorce settlement agreement if needed.

-- Make sure debt he is ordered to pay is refinanced
+- Make sure the debt he is ordered to pay is refinanced